-The Office of Economic Development has produced this incentive guide for current and prospective businesses and developers interested in doing business within the City of Bloomington.
+The Economic Development Department has produced this incentive guide for current and prospective businesses and developers interested in doing business within the City of Bloomington.
 From the BNEDC, to the State of Illinois and beyond, numerous programs are available!

 All of the incentives listed below each have their own requirements and stipulations for access.
 Not all incentives will be applicable to every project.
 In some cases, the approval of governmental bodies and public disclosure may be necessary to receive certain incentives.
 Given that several of these incentives are time-sensitive, we strongly encourage projects to contact the managers of these programs as early as possible in the development process.

 City of Bloomington Economic Development Department:

 Austin Grammer, Economic Development Coordinator | (309) 434-2611 | email@example.com

 TAX INCREMENT FINANCING